 So, more time converting starch to sugar means sweeter fruit.
 Although overripe banana may not look very appetizing, it is rich in antioxidants and has numerous benefits.

-Searching for recipes, I found and adapted this beautiful chocolate banana bread recipe by Kasey of Well-Fed Soul.
-I used the ingredients I had on hand, so mine is not as healthy as hers, or as pretty.
-My marble is more like a swirl, lol.
+I used the ingredients I had on hand, so mine is not as healthy as hers or as pretty.
+And my marble is more like a swirl, lol.

 Although it might seem like too many steps, it is really easy to make the banana bread with chocolate and peanut butter swirls.